StoneT2000/Battlecode2021/README.md

 - Muckrakers build with 1 influence, makes politicians waste influence on them.
 Sending them one by one can cause a lot of trouble
 - Muckraker wall to protect slanderers in the back cheaply.
 - have Beefy politicians that defend
+- Slanderers in multiples of 20.
+Politicians also maybe to hide them.

+## Important questions to answer ASAP
+Q: How many dudes can a center build per round?
+Is it limited by space around the center...
+A:

+Q: Can a bot tell they are near the edge of the map?
+A:

+Q: Bytecode is less than last year?
+What pathing to use.
+A:

+Q: Can we acess the value of the current empower buff value globally?
+A:

+Q: What information do we know about the bids once they occur?
+Can we get the winning bid?
+Can we see the other guy's bid?
+A: